ZevWepster/calendarApp/README.md

 - Interactive calendar interface.
 - Add, edit, delete events
 - Events persist in memory for the current session.
-Test events are hardcoded in for testing purpose

 ### Planned Enhancements

-1. **Events Storage**: Will eventually add a Database to store events
+1. **Local Events Storage**: Load, save, and update events in a local `events.json` file to persist data across sessions.
-2. **Day-Specific Event Display**: When clicking on a day, display the events for that day instead of opening the `event-popup`. (added/works)
+2. **Day-Specific Event Display**: When clicking on a day, display the events for that day instead of opening the `event-popup`.
 3. **Event Repetition**: Add the ability to repeat events daily, weekly, or monthly.
-4. **Event Date Modification**: Allow users to change the date of an event within the `event-popup`. (added/works)
+4. **Event Date Modification**: Allow users to change the date of an event within the `event-popup`.
 5. **Event Sorting**: Automatically sort displayed events by time.

 ## Purpose of the Project